carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 2021-03-19 13:52:15	4.5s    	backstabbing_joliot	OK    	714e17a273 	58da0ccf-63f9-42e4-ba4b-1c349348ece5	nextflow run wc.nf --samples 'data/ggal/*.fq' -resume
 ~~~
 {: .output}

 ## work directory

-The pipeline results are cached by default in the directory `work` where the pipeline is launched.
+By default the pipeline results are cached by default in the directory `work` where the pipeline is launched.

 ~~~
 work/